binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 ### Kali Linux Install {#tooling-setup-kali-linux-kali-linux-install}

 Offensive Security (the creators of Kali Linux) provide many options for running their distribution including ISO, turn-key [VMware or VirtualBox](https://www.offensive-security.com/kali-linux-vmware-virtualbox-image-download/) image, [custom ARM images](https://www.offensive-security.com/kali-linux-vmware-arm-image-download/), and Mobile images ([NetHunter](https://www.kali.org/kali-linux-nethunter/)).
 I have used the ISO installed on a VM guest for this set-up, as I had a capable host for running this VM side by side with my preferred Windows VM.
-I didn't want the pre-generated SSH host key, which is why I chose the ISO over the turn-key image.
+I did not want the pre-generated SSH host key, which is why I chose the ISO over the turn-key image.
 Learn more about the dangers of using an install with the pre-generated SSH host key via Nilesh Kapoor's talk at OWASP NZ Day 2016 on [Host Hardening](https://www.owasp.org/index.php/OWASP_New_Zealand_Day_2016#tab=Presentation_Schedule).
 Slide 12 details how to regenerate the SSH keychain.
-If you install on physical hardware, you can just skip this section and move to the "[Tools I Use](#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux)" section.
+Note: If you install on physical hardware, you cannskip this section and move to the "[Tools I Use](#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux)" section.

 The Offensive Security team, which can be found on [IRC](http://docs.kali.org/community/kali-linux-irc-channel), are also very helpful and quick to respond to package requests, etc.

 You should find most of what you need at [kali category installation](http://docs.kali.org/category/installation), just follow the links specific to your requirements.

 For this install I created a new VirtualBox VM based on Debian 64.
 I created a dynamically allocated 45GB VDI disk with 4GB RAM.
-More RAM is helpful sometimes, but in most cases I've found 4GB to be enough.
-You can also increase the size of the disk if you want to.
-50GB will give a little more breathing room, especially if you have additional tools or password lists.
-With this install I end up with a total of 24.2 GB used.
+More RAM is helpful sometimes, but in most cases I have found 4GB to be enough.
+You can also increase the size of the disk if you want to, 50GB will give you a little more breathing room, especially if you have additional tools or password lists.
+With this install, I ended up using a total of 24.2 GB.

 The following are just my preferences, you can play with these as you like.
 Once the machine is created, I go into the settings and change the location of Snapshots to be stored with the VM, which is running on its own SSD.
-Change the Shared Clipboard and Drag'n'Drop to Bidirectional.
+Then I change the Shared Clipboard and Drag'n'Drop to Bidirectional.
 Change Processors to use as many cores as you can without affecting the rest of your system and any other VMs running on it.
 Increase the Video Memory to at least 64MB.
-I usually like to add a shared folder to easily copy files from host <-> guest.
+I usually like to add a shared folder so its easier to copy files from host <-> guest.
 Do not forget to add your user to the vboxsf group that VirtualBox Guest Additions Installer creates below.

 Setup network host adapters: this is also discussed in the [NodeGoat Set-up on your local machine](#process-agile-development-and-practices-security-regression-testing-nodegoat-set-up-on-your-local-machine) section in the Process and Practises chapter: